pgherveou/gulp-awspublish/README.md

 ### awspublish.create(options)

 Create a Publisher.
 Options are passed to knox to create a s3 client.
-We use knox to connect to s3 they explain
 Please see [knox](https://github.com/LearnBoost/knox#client-creation-options) for more details about these options

 #### Publisher.publish([headers], [options])